-Apple has a huge head-start in the true wireless earbuds space with its massively popular AirPods, now in their second generation.
-But that doesn’t mean there isn’t room for some serious competition.
-Microsoft recently announced its own true wireless earbuds, the Surface Earbuds, and they couldn’t be more different from the AirPods if they tried.
+Apple has a huge head-start in the true wireless earbuds space with its massively popular AirPods, now in their third generation with the AirPods Pro.
+But that doesn’t mean there isn’t room for some competition.
+Microsoft recently announced its own true wireless earbuds, the Surface Earbuds, and they couldn’t be more different from the all-too-popular AirPods if they tried.

 Did Microsoft deliver a set of true wireless earbuds that will have people second-guessing a future AirPods purchase, or did the company create a product that only appeals to a niche audience?
 Let’s find out as we pit the two products against each other in an early, specs-only comparison in the categories that people care about the most.

 Editor’s Note: In this article, we compare the Microsoft Surface Earbuds to the Apple AirPods 2 with Wireless Charging Case — not to be confused with the brand new Apple AirPods Pro, which sit at the top of Apple’s AirPods table both in terms of pricing and performance.

 Apple AirPods, much like all Apple products, are hardly what you’d call cheap.
 At $199 for the model with the Wireless Charging Case, AirPods occupy the higher end of the true wireless market, though you can get them at $159 with the regular, plug-and-play charging case.